nathan-smeal/cs7641/lessons/ml_p1_lesson_08_vc_dimension.md

 ### To **prove**:

-To prove VC is at least something: There exists a arrangment of data points, for all labelling combination, there exists a hypothesis that can separate them correctly.
+To prove VC is at least something: There exists an arrangment of data points, for all labelling combination, there exists a hypothesis that can separate them correctly.

 To prove VC is less than something: For all arrangment of data points, there exists a labelling combination, s.t. there is no hypothesis can separate them.